 Eligibility: Campers entering 2nd and 3rd grade

-Supervisor: Ari Cohen (please visit our Meet the Staff page to find out more about Ari).
+Supervisor: Dave Corbett (please visit our Meet the Staff page to find out more about Dave).

 These are exciting ages for campers at Sewataro.
 Tribes in Bear Camp have the full complement of camp activities including tennis, canoeing and kayaking on their own, archery, and the extremely popular Adventure Challenge (zip-line, low and high ropes courses, and climbing tower).
 At Sewataro, we honor the fact that this is a time when campers are developing independence, while balancing it with the fact that they still need kind supervision and encouraging instruction.
 We start to see real development of physical skills as coordination develops and of interpersonal skills as children become more aware of their role in the larger group as a whole.
 As a result, Bear campers are able to handle more group initiatives and are given plentiful opportunities to apply their social skill learning in the camp surroundings.
 The schedule and program are designed to allow our 2nd and 3rd graders to flourish during their time at Sewataro.

 The Great Outdoors

 |3rd Period 10:30-11:15||Crafts||Fishing||Crafts||Street Hockey||Music Studio|